composewell/streamly/docs/Developer/container-api.md

 ## Unfolds and Folds

-* Unfolds are named as "read" or with a "read" prefix (e.g. readChunks).
+* Unfolds are named as "reader" or with a "reader" suffix (e.g. chunkReader).
+* Refolds are named as "writer" or with a "writer" suffix.
+* Streams are names as "read" or with a "read" prefix.
 * Folds are named as "write" or with a "write" prefix (e.g. writeChunks).

+Streams and fold API names are in line with the file system calls for reading writing.

 ## To and from Stream